 We would ask you to pay for any cost using card payments where possible and preferably contactless.

 It is very important you attend on time for your appointment.
 You may be required to wait outside until your allotted appointment time.
 This is to minimise the number of patients in the practice at one time.

-You should attend the appointment alone.
+You should attend the appointment alone and use the hand sanitiser .
 Exceptions are for children and patients who require a carer or assistance.
 Please only bring 1 other person to the appointment.

 The patient toilet will not be in use during the appointment, unless in emergencies.

-You will be shown straight into the surgery to see your dentist.
+You will be asked to take a seat in one of the socially distanced chairs in reception until you are called through to the surgery.
+Please remain in your chair and wear a mask until you are in the surgery when you may remove it.
 Please be aware that they will be wearing more PPE than normal, but we will still be happy to see under all that and probably a bit hot.

 What treatment will be provided